EventRegistrationSystem/Tecket-Backend/README.md

 #### 3. Build and Run Containers

-Navigate to the `Capstone-Backend` directory and run Docker Compose.
+Navigate to the `Tecket-Backend` directory and run Docker Compose.
 This will build your backend application image, pull the MySQL image, and start both services.

 ```bash
 sudo docker-compose up -d --build